Alek Thomas Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks, including Alek Thomas and his .469 slugging percentage over his past 10 games, battle starting pitcher Alex Cobb and the San Francisco Giants at Oracle Park, Monday at 9:45 PM ET.
+Alek Thomas -- with a slugging percentage of .469 in his past 10 games, including one home run -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Alex Cobb on the mound, on August 1 at 9:45 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Mariners.
+He had a hitless performance in his previous game (0-for-4) against the Giants.

 Alek Thomas Game Info & Props vs. the Giants